hideaki-j/hideaki-j.github.io/index.md

 # Awards
 Received five awards including:
-- Incentive Research Award, The Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2019.
+- Incentive Research Award, The Japanese Society for Artificial Intelligence Workshop on Interactive Information Access and Visual Mining, 2019.
   - His research paper that proposed an intention understanding method based on multi-task transfer learning before the emergence of BERT was selected as one of the best two out of more than 20 papers.
 - Mitsubishi Electric R&D Center president award for making the design process efficient by developing an IR algorithm and software, 2019.